Applications for the 2019 Ted R. Lilley CURE Program are due by Monday, Jan. 28, 2019

 Frequently asked questions

-- Students entering their sophomore year, juniors and graduating seniors from Oregon high schools (preference for selection is given to students with 2 years of high school remaining and those who attend public schools in the Portland Metro Area)
+- Students who are sophomores, juniors or seniors from Oregon high schools (preference for selection is given to students with 2 years of high school remaining and those who attend public schools in the Portland Metro area)

-- Belonging to a group that is historically underrepresented or socially and economically disadvantaged (see below definitions)
+- Students belonging to a group that is historically underrepresented or socially and economically disadvantaged (see below definitions)

-- Must be 16 or older by the time the program begins
+- Must be 16 or older when the program begins

-- Have taken at least one lab science class, preferably biology and have an interest in research
+- Must have taken at least one lab science class, preferably biology and have an interest in research

 - Socially disadvantaged means students coming from an environment that may inhibit them from obtaining knowledge, skills or abilities in pursuit of education in a health field.
 This includes, but is not restricted to, students whose parents did not attend or complete college; and/or students being reared by a single or divorced parent.

 - Underrepresented students belong to groups that are recognized as historically underrepresented in the health and science professions including: African-American/Black, Native American/Alaskan Native, Pacific Islander and Hispanics/Latinos.